itoppblockchain/API/index.md

 This is the repository for traceability blockchain prototype.
 The repository has four folders.

-1. Tracegui includes the tracegui application.
+1. API include the client to connect to blockchain.
-2. Traceapp includes the traceapi.
+2. GUI include the user interface to display trace data.
-3. External includes the code to access the traceapi.
+3. External include the code to access the traceapi.
-4. The contract has the standardparts contract,
+4. Smart Contract include the standardparts contract run by the peers.

 ## Installation